discordexperimenthub/deh-bot/resources/privacy-policy.md

 2.1. **User Data**: The Bot may collect and store user data, including user IDs and server settings, to provide its services.

 2.2. **API Key**: To access additional AI models and features, users are required to add their own PurGPT API key from https://purgpt.xyz.
-We do not collect or store these API keys.
+We collect and securely store these API keys to enable the use of our service.
+We will handle API keys with the utmost care to prevent unauthorized access.

 ## 3. Data Usage